by Work the World

 Hospital orientation in Kandy, Sri Lanka

 One of the most crucial takeaways from an internship abroad is discovering what the' nurse' title means globally.
-After all, nurses' methods, practices, beliefs, and values differ depending on where in the world you happen to be.
+After all, nurses' methods, practices, beliefs, and values differ depending on where you happen to be.

 Nursing abroad allows you to share the skills and knowledge from your country and culture with equally dedicated people abroad.
 Better still, it works both ways; if you keep an open mind, you’ll pick up techniques to help you better professionally.